EdwardSoung/edwardsoung.github.io/README.md

 # Introduction

-This repository is for a personal blog page.
-Using Jekyll with theme [[Referenced theme](https://lenpaul.github.io/Millennial/)].
+This repository is for a personal blog using 'Jekyll' with theme [[Referenced theme](https://lenpaul.github.io/Millennial/)].

 <!--
 ## Notable features